 SEE FOR YOURSELF!Try NOW!

-I get a lot of email requests for specific recipes, and I try to meet these requests as often and as quickly as possible.
-A soft gluten free flour tortilla is a special request I hear nearly every week, so I’m happy to share with all my readers my easy, inexpensive, guaranteed to please, 4-ingredient gluten free flour tortilla recipe!
+Gluten free flour tortillas is a recipe request I hear nearly every week, so I’m happy to share with all my readers my easy, inexpensive, guaranteed to please, 4-ingredient gluten free flour tortillas recipe!

 While not a traditional “bread”, gluten free flour tortillas can be used in place of bread as a sandwich wrap (think lunchboxes, people!), or of course as a traditional tortilla in Mexican dishes.
 I wistfully remember my pre-gluten free days of eating out at Mexican restaurants and requesting extra flour tortillas just to pull apart and eat on their own.